 14. Watches: The symbol of luxury

-In China, the annual revenue for luxury watches should reach 10 billion USD in 2021.
-The annual growth should almost reach 6% for the coming year.
+In China, the annual revenue for luxury watches is worth $10.36 billion in 2022.
 For a couple of years now, China has been the el dorado for luxury watches brands.
 Chinese have a great taste for materials and are always looking for unique designs.

 Most Chinese prefer to purchase Swiss luxury watch brands since it is proof of quality for them.
 Craftmanship, brand, and design are the most important criteria before purchasing a luxury watch.
 Chinese will always favor a simple everyday watch compared to an overly complicated design with tons of jewels.